imaddde867/Sec_Federated_Learning/README.md

-# CAPSTONE
-Security in Federated Learning
+# Security in Federated Learning

 ## Overview
 This repository hosts experiments and utilities for benchmarking privacy-preserving techniques in federated learning scenarios.
 The focus is on image classification with CIFAR-100, selective encryption using TenSEAL, and resilience against model inversion attacks.